alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Controller MUST verify the compliance of the Receiver with a Sender using HDCP encryption from the SDP transport file `hkep` attribute.
 The presence of such attribute in an SDP transport file indicate that the stream is HDCP protected.
 Only Receivers supporting HDCP encryption and the HKEP protocol can consume such streams.

 A Sender MAY provide a `urn:x-matrox:cap:transport:hkep` capability to indicate that HDCP encrypted streams are supported.
+A Sender MAY support either or both true and false values.
 A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender.
-It is not allowed to constrain a Sender for such capability as HKEP is a protection mechanism under the controle of the Sender.
+It is not allowed to constrain a Sender for such capability as HKEP is a protection mechanism under the control of the Sender.

+Informative Note: A Sender indicating both `true` and `false` values in its capabilities describes that it may produce both HDCP and non-HDCP streams according to some internal criteria at activation time.

 ### RTP Payload Header